juncture-digital/juncture-digital.github.io/_docs/component/map.md

 **[marker](##basic-examples)** (_boolean_):  If set, a marker will be displayed at the `location` coordinates

 Notes:
-- Boolean properties are specified using the property name only, for instance - `marker`.
+- Boolean attributes are specified using the property name only, for instance - `marker`.
-- Non-boolean properties are specified using property=value syntax (i.e., `caption=Example`).
+- Non-boolean attributes are specified using property=value syntax (i.e., `caption=Example`).
 If the value includes spaces the value must be quoted (i.e., `caption="An Example Map"`).

 ## Zoom levels